Birduo/studies/README.md

 A collection of small learnings/studies put into markdown format

 ### Directory Structure
-- glass: Static site generation + serving with Gleam and mist
+- (WIP) glass: Static site generation + serving with Gleam and mist
 - simulation
     - l-systems